HyPAIR/VVCM/README.md

 # VVCM

- ROS package for multi-robot transporting system with a deformable sheet, use virtual variable cables model (**VVCM**) to model the system.
+ ROS package for a multi-robot transporting system with a deformable sheet, use virtual variable cables model (**VVCM**) to model the system.

 ## Usage